 Instead, the law asks the medical profession to state what rules govern its conduct, and its members are then held to those rules.
 "So how is a lay jury or judge supposed to know what is required in a particular clinical situation?
-By listening to the testimony of expert witnesses," he says.
+By listening to the testimony of expert witnesses," says McMenamin.

 The plaintiff will call someone who claims, by virtue of his knowledge, training, skill, and experience, to know what reasonably prudent doctors in the specialty do under analogous circumstances, he says.
 Assuming the court agrees that he is indeed qualified, the expert will offer his opinion on the subject.

 The defense also is permitted to offer expert testimony, which typically contradicts the testimony offered by plaintiff's expert.
 "The finder of fact is authorized to decide which of the two it believes," says McMenamin.
-"And on that basis, it decides whether the care was standard and, hence, actionable or not."
+"And on that basis, it decides whether the care was standard, and hence not actionable, or not."

-However, the defense might demonstrate that even though a paper came out two years ago challenging the use of steroids, other more recent papers contradict that finding.
-The defense might show that many prudent physicians continue to use high-dose steroids despite the criticism of the practice in some circles.
+However, the defense might demonstrate that even though a paper came out two years ago challenging the use of steroids, other more recent papers contradict that finding, and that many prudent physicians continue to use high-dose steroids despite the criticism of the practice in some circles.
 "If the fact finder agrees, the defense will win," says McMenamin.